 MoneyGet a money belt or secure bag (that zips shut) or wallet in which to carry your passport, cash, traveler’s checks, ATM card, credit cards, airline ticket, vaccination records, health insurance card and that company’s customer service contact information.
 Keep the belt/bag/wallet stored in a safe place at all times.
 Take dollars in small denominations in case of an emergency.
 Make sure you have a four-digit PIN for your ATM and credit card (longer PIN’s are not valid in some countries).
 Contact your bank to let them know that you are using your credit and debit cards abroad or they might put a hold on them and you will not be able to use them.
 Also, ATM withdrawal fees vary - check the penalties.
 Check with your bank to see if they have a partner bank in your host country – you may avoid some fees.
 Students going for longer that one semester will want to look at opening a bank account.

 FinancesGet your finances in order before you leave.
-If you receive financial aid (this includes loans) you MUST meet with them before leaving the country.
+If you receive financial aid (this includes loans) you MUST meet with the Financial Aid Office before leaving the country.
 Your aid will not disburse until you verify to the Financial Aid Office that you are on your program.
 Notify your bank, student loan company and credit card company that you will be living in another country and operating from there.
 Provide them with your contact information in the host country.
 Give Power-of-Attorney in writing to someone you trust so that they can handle all your financial and legal matters on your behalf.
-Overseas mail can be very unreliable.
-Set up online banking and billing if you haven’t already.

 Health InsuranceAll study abroad students must have study abroad health insurance.
 Make sure you have read your insurance policy before traveling and you know how to use it if needed.
 Take the insurance card and contact phone number with you.
 Be aware that if you are going on a Bilateral Exchange, CSUIP, or HSU Program your insurance only covers you during your program dates.
 If you want coverage during travel or extended dates, it is up to you to purchase it.
 Third party programs have varying insurance plans.
 Be aware of yours.